walter-a-jablonowski/sales-assistant-2/tasks.md

 - models

+Currently this application is limited to a single database sales.db that was made by init_db.py.
+I want to be able to query multiple databases with this app over the single chat interface.

+- Make a file init_db_2.py that makes a second SQLite database.
+The data must be related to the existing database.
+- The LLM must decide where to query the data.
+It may also query multiple databases to aanswer the user's question.
+- Currently we are using SQLite for dev purposes only. but later We can use different databases as well (SQLite, MySQL, or any relational database).
+So, maybe it makes sense to have an unified interface for that.

 - [ ] url timestamps
 - [ ] Looks like a query error is displayed even if the LLM fixes it itself (hide this)